verbose-void/basalt_2022_competition_nollied/README.md

 For FMC, the environment that's being used is the dynamics function with the reward as being the target task logit (after all logits have been softmaxed).
 This reward function means we're kind of trying to generate adversarial examples, which, with the 5th classification label being FMC itself, the discriminator is hypothesized to become robust to these examples, and since FMC is a policy improvement operator much like MCTS, the idea would be that FMC never gets TOO good and the discriminator (so long as it's playing by the rules -- more on that in the "FMC Got Hacked" section) also never gets too good, since it's embeddings are directly being used by FMC as part of it's cellular automata rule set.

-## FMC Got Hacked
-TODO

-## XIRL/TCC Representation Function
-TODO: note about how i observed that the pretrained image process models that were provided may have already had the properties that TCC trained embeddings had (structured embedding space w.r.t temporality/task completion)